RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/edit-rerc.md

   To troubleshoot invalid configurations, view the RERC custom resource events and the [Redis Enterprise operator logs]({{<relref "/kubernetes/logs/">}}).

-1. Verify the status each REAADB using that RERC is "Active" and the spec status is "Valid."
+1. Verify the status of each REAADB using that RERC is "Active" and the spec status is "Valid."

   ```sh
   kubectl get reaadb <reaadb-name>